 - 6.23 Air quality is one of the key environmental threats within the borough.
 In 2001, an Air Quality Management Area was designated, which was subsequently expanded and now runs from the Chiltern-Marylebone railway line in the north down to the southern borough boundary.
 The area was designated based on predicted exceedences of national targets for the pollutants Nitrogen dioxide.
 Since June 2004, regulations have required an Air Quality Action Plan.
 This sets out measures to improve air quality in the borough.
 This also contains measures to monitor levels of Nitrogen dioxide and other pollutants including fine particulate matter (PM10) and Benzene.
-The borough does not monitor other pollutants, as they are not considered to pose a threat to national targets. - 6.24 The 2005 progress report of the Air Quality Action Plan states that there is no evidence of progress towards achieving the standard. - 6.25 The Unitary Development Plan policy document contained a policy specific to air quality (OE6), which allowed for refusal of applications based on air pollution factors and the Air Quality Supplementary Planning Guidance supports this policy.
-OE6 is not saved in the UDP Saved Policies document.
+The borough does not monitor other pollutants, as they are not considered to pose a threat to national targets. - 6.24 The Unitary Development Plan policy document contained a policy specific to air quality (OE6), which allowed for refusal of applications based on air pollution factors and the Air Quality Supplementary Planning Guidance supports this policy.
+Policy OE6 is not saved in the UDP Saved Policies document.
 Officers now rely on London Plan Policy 4A.19 (Improving Air Quality) and its supporting text to be used (instead of Policy OE6).
 Other relevant documents are Hillingdon's Air Quality Supplementary Planning Guidance (2002).
 However, traffic has continued to grow in the borough, with private car use greater than the average for the whole of London.
-Unitary Development Plan policies support growth in the housing and economic sectors, which have resulted in increased vehicle traffic and are linked to the failure to reduce air pollution levels. - 6.26 Data from the automatic monitoring sites in the borough in 2007 illustrate that achievement of the annual mean NO2 standard of 40 gm-3 in parts of the Borough and surrounding region has been a problem for several years.
-During 2007 it was not achieved at five monitoring stations: LHR2 (54.0 gm-3), London Hillingdon (45.0 gm-3), Hillingdon 1 (48.7 gm-3), Hillingdon 3 (43.4 gm-3) and Sipson (40.3 gm-3).
-Hillingdon 1 and 3 are roadside sites while LHR2 is situated at the airport where heightened concentrations may be expected.
-However, London Hillingdon and Sipson are suburban and urban background sites representative of much of the part of the Borough close to the airport and major roads. - 6.27 The Core Strategy of the emerging LDF will support greater provisions for public transport, cycling and walking.
+Unitary Development Plan policies support growth in the housing and economic sectors, which have resulted in increased vehicle traffic and are linked to the failure to reduce air pollution levels. - 6.25 Data from the automatic monitoring sites in the borough in 2008 illustrate that achievement of the annual mean NO2 standard of 40μgm-3 in parts of the Borough and surrounding region has been a problem for several years.
+During 2008 it was not achieved at five monitoring stations: London Heathrow (53.0μgm-3), London Hillingdon (51.0μgm-3), Hillingdon South Ruislip (46μgm-3), Hillingdon Oxford Avenue (42μgm-3) and Hillingdon Hayes (50μgm-3 although this station has only been in place since May 2008).
+The London Heathrow site is on-airport where heightened concentrations may be expected.
+However, London Hillingdon, Hillingdon South Ruislip, Hillingdon Oxford Avenue and Hillingdon Hayes are situated close to residential areas.
+The monitoring station in Hillingdon Sipson is just below the target limit at 38μg/m3. - 6.26 The Core Strategy of the emerging LDF will support greater provisions for public transport, cycling and walking.
 These will be required to help achieve air quality targets as Hillingdon faces a number of threats from development.
 New residential development and the provision of jobs as required by the London Plan and the proposed third runway at Heathrow Airport are particular threats to air quality.